-3. Our Special Interest Area (SIA) recommendations, including the science gathered on-site to reinforce the uniqueness of the area and exemplify it’s highest qualities, including site specific maps showing clear boundaries.
+3. Wilderness Areas recommendations, including the science gathered on-site to reinforce the uniqueness of the area and exemplify its highest qualities, including site specific maps showing clear boundaries.

-4. Our Wilderness Area recommendations, also containing site specific maps and emphasizing areas with high quality Wilderness characteristics.
+4. Special Interest Areas recommendations, also containing site specific maps and emphasizing areas with high quality Wilderness characteristics.